ahmedhelalley/printf/README.md

 # _printf :page_facing_up:

-A formatted output conversion C program project, it was done as part of the Software Engineernig track at ALX.
+A formatted output conversion C program project, it was done as part of the Software Engineering track at ALX.
 This program is a similar version of the C standard library function, `printf`.

 ## Dependencies